shannaniggans/fancy4n6.github.io/_posts/2022-05-17-ACSC-BSides-IR-Challenge-2021-02-Initial-Access.md

 ## 2 - Initial Access

 >ALIEN are adamant that the most likely place for a malicious actor to get into their network is their public web server hosting the main website, and have seen some odd activity recently.
-They have provided some data from this server in zip **dmz-webpub.alien.local.zip**.
+They have provided some data from this server in zip <kbd>dmz-webpub.alien.local.zip</kbd>.
 We'll start by looking there.

 There are 5 questions in this section that are primarily focused on external facing systems and their log files.
 There are a few options to review the logs provided as part of the zip file, but I opted to set up Splunk and do the challenge using Splunk.